ilanschnell/bitarray/README.rst

    ``str``: Create bitarray from a string of ``0`` and ``1``.

-   ``iterable``: Create bitarray from a sequence, each element in the sequence is converted to a bit using its truth value.
+   ``iterable``: Create bitarray from iterable or sequence or integers 0 or 1.

    The optional keyword arguments ``endian`` specifies the bit endianness of the created bitarray object.